This experiment found new uses for Google Glass to help children with autism

 “We’re building all of these mediators,” says Wright, referring to technologies and therapies that have been developed to assist people with autism spectrum disorder navigate the world, “But what are we asking of the typical population?”
 She uses the example of the way that certain countries have created parking spaces and ramps for people with physical disabilities in effort to support them.
 “What are we doing from a societal perspective to say, oh social communication challenge, oh that means I need to be more expressive in my language,” she says.
 “Our society is still working to make those adjustments for people who have social communication disabilities.”

 In addition to this therapeutic assistant, Cognoa is working on a diagnostic tool that could help speed up the time it takes for children to get a behavioral assessment.
-The technology is designed to assist pediatricians in determining whether a child is showing potential signs of developmental disability and should be referred to a specialist for further testing.
+The technology is designed to assist pediatricians in determining whether a child is showing signs of a developmental disability or if they need to be referred to a specialist for further testing.
 While none of the company’s technologies have approval from the Food and Drug Administration, it is a participant in the agency’s Breakthrough Device Progam.
 The status means the company will be in communication with the FDA as it develops its technology.